Achievable logoAchievable logo

 =22

-On a calculator-allowed problem, you can also write this as a single integral using an absolute value:
+On a calculator-allowed problem, you can also find the area by typing a single integral with an absolute value:

 ∫0π∣sin(x)−cos(x)∣dx